 Master of Science Degree

-The Nutrition, Dietetics and Food Management Division offers an optional degree of Master of Science in Nutrition for students successfully completing the MSU Dietetic Internship Program.
+The Nutrition, Dietetics, and Food Management program at Murray State University offers a Master of Science in Nutrition for students who have successfully completed the MSU Dietetic Internship Program.
 Master’s study offers students the opportunity to expand their knowledge in both clinical nutrition and nutrition research through a plan of study designed for each student.

 Transfer Credit and GPA